Maycon1993/Devices-docs/surface/surface-pro-nfc.md

 ### Supported tag types for secure authentication

-NFC on Surface Pro 10 and Surface Pro (11th Edition) supports the use of FIDO2.0 keys, for secure authentication across various platforms, including Windows, Microsoft Entra ID, and MSA.
-For passwordless sign-in options, we use Microsoft Entra's passwordless sign-in capabilities.
+NFC on Surface Pro 10 and Surface Pro 11th Edition supports the use of FIDO2.0 keys, for secure authentication across various platforms, including Windows, Microsoft Entra ID, and MSA.
+For passwordless sign-in options, we leverage Microsoft Entra's authentication capabilities.
 To learn more about FIDO key integration with Microsoft Entra, see [Microsoft Entra passwordless sign-in.](/entra/identity/authentication/concept-authentication-passwordless#fido2-security-keys)

 The following FIDO2.0 keys are supported and recommended for use: